kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 ### **.status.conditions**

-The conditions represent individual elements of the reconciliation that can either be `true` or `false`, for example representing the readiness of all modules (Manifest CR).
+The conditions represent individual elements of the reconciliation that can either be `true` or `false`, for example, representing the readiness of all modules (Manifest CRs).
 For more details on how conditions are aggregated and built, take a look at [KEP-1623: Standardize Conditions](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/1623-standardize-conditions), which is our reference documentation for conditions.

 Currently, we maintain conditions for: